fMSX

 Starting Feb 26 2013, all new releases of my emulators natively support MOGA gaming controller.
 Simply turn it on, and once you see the "MOGA controller connected" message on the screen, it is ready to play with.
 You can still use MOGA with older versions of my products with the help of the free universal MOGA driver available from Google Play.
 This little app should let you use the MOGA with many applications that do not normally support it.

-19. I have iCade joystick.
+24. I have an iCade joystick.
 Will it work?

-20. I have Sony Sixaxis gamepad.
+25. I have a Sony Sixaxis gamepad.
 Will it work?

 If you have got a Sony Sixaxis gamepad and a rooted Android device, you can use the gamepad over Bluetooth, with the help of the Sixaxis Controller app from Dancing Pixel.
 See the application web site for instructions.

-21. I have Nintendo Wiimote controller.
+26. I have a Nintendo Wiimote controller.
 Will it work?

 For Nintendo Wiimote users, here is a short tutorial on using Wiimote with my applications, provided by Robert McCurdy.